FAQ(s)

 These terms are synonymous with the legal system and the student conduct process at KU is not a part of the legal system.
 Unnecessary legal terminology or legalese is not relevant to the student conduct process.
 As a result, the university uses the terms "responsible" and "not responsible" to define the outcome in a student conduct case.

-• Will being responsible for a conduct violation affect my involvement in Intercollegiate Athletics, Club Sports or other extracurricular activities?
+• Will this affect my involvement in Intercollegiate Athletics, Club Sports, or other extracurricular activities?

-Students that are placed on disciplinary probation as a result of a conduct violation are considered not in good standing with the university and are ineligible to participate in any type of intercollegiate competition (including intercollegiate athletics and club sports) or hold any position of leadership within a club or student organization.
+Students who are on deferred suspension as a result of a conduct violation are ineligible to participate in any type of intercollegiate competition (including intercollegiate athletics and club sports) or hold any position of leadership within a club or student organization.

 For Faculty & Staff

-• Can I serve as an advocate or counsel to a student going through the student conduct process?
+• Can I serve as an advisor for a student going through the student conduct process?

 Yes.
 An advisor can be a non-involved student, faculty member, or administrative staff member.
 A respondent or student complainant may also bring an attorney, at their own expense, to serve as their advisor in lieu of a community member.